joaomelo/calystone/README.md

 ### Background Loading

-After the root folder is open, the app does not start with knowledge about all folders and files inside it.
-This data is progressively loaded through interactions like expanding directories or clicking on text files.
+After the root folder is opened, the app does not immediately load information about all folders and files.
+Instead, it gathers data progressively as you interact with the controls by expanding directories or opening text files, for example.

-The app also tries to load some of this data in the background.
-It gradually opens directories to take notice of subfolders, loads the content of todo files and small text files.
+We can enable background loading to let the app perform some of this work automatically.
+When active, it continuously opens directories to discover subfolders and loads the contents of todo and small text files.
+This feature can be toggled using the loading icon in the left sidebar.

-If using the file system access, no network is used to perform this task.
-You can disable this feature by clicking the loading icon in the left sidebar.
+When accessing the file system directly, no network connection is used for any loading tasks.
+However, this is not the case when using cloud file providers.

 ### Cloud Providers